mmesiti/git-collaborative/content/interrupted.md

 The **stash** is the first and easiest place to temporarily "stash" things.

-- `git stash` will put working directory and staging area changes away.
+- `git stash push` will put working directory and staging area changes away.
 Your code will be same as last commit.
 - `git stash pop` will return to the state you were before.
-Can give it a list.
 - `git stash list` will list the current stashes.
 - `git stash push -m "message"` is like the first, but will give it a message.
   Useful if it might last a while.